xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \$ {#cmddollar}

-<p>This command writes the <span class="doxyComputerOutput">$</span> character to the output.
-This character has to be escaped in some cases, because it is used to expand environment variables.</p>
+This command writes the <span class="doxyComputerOutput">$</span> character to the output.
+This character has to be escaped in some cases, because it is used to expand environment variables.

 <hr/>